syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 ## Setting Padding

-You can create a space around a label and editor by using [Padding]`Link` property in the `DataFormItem`.
+You can create a space around a label and editor by using [Padding] property in the `DataFormItem`.

 Here, `FirstName` data field will be changed from the default position.

 {% tabs %}
-{% highlight MainPage.xaml.cs %}
+{% highlight C# %}

     dataForm.GenerateDataFormItem += OnGenerateDataFormItem;